oracle/docker-images/OracleDatabase/SingleInstance/extensions/prebuiltdb/README.md

 ## Limitations

 Some limitations are listed as follows:
-- **Can not use external volume** for database persistence (as data files are inside the image itself).
+- **External volume can not be used** for database persistence (as data files are inside the image itself).
-- In Kubernetes environment, the deployment can run only in **single replica mode** using this extended image.
+- In Kubernetes environment, **the single replica mode** (i.e. replicas=1) can be used for database deployments.